oscarssanchez/track-your-writing/README.md

 # Description

-Track-your-writing sparkles the Authors interest to start writing more often and with higher quality by showing you your own progress.
+Track yourwriting sparkles the author's interest to start writing more often and with higher quality by showing you your own progress.
 It can show the progress of multiple authors, so if you have a website with multiple collaborators, everybody knows how well (or bad!) they are performing.